zac-heisey/team-business/_pages/box.md

 ---
 The BOX workshop uses a hands-on, experiential simulation as a tool to improve your people's business decision making, whether they are staff or students!
 Participants start and run a box-making business for several 'imaginary' months and are placed under pressure to perform and beat the competition by making more profit.
 Through the experience, they play the role of managers (financial, production, HR), and workers and during the simulation interact with suppliers and customers.
 In many cases, they need to accomplish their objective or task by influencing others.
 We create a fun, yet pressure-filled environment, in which great learning occurs - business and behavioural.

-is a fast-paced competitive environment that forces everyone involved to powerfully appreciate the importance of communication, teamwork, and listening skills.
-It is an intense, but an exciting learning experience that is not soon forgotten.

-Participants are led through an imaginary 6 months in the development of a new business and are faced with competition from other groups all developing products in the same market.
-Leaders will rise to the surface but quickly find that team cooperation trumps individual brilliance.

 ![box program step 1](/assets/images/box-1.png "BOX Program Step 1")

 ### 1) Your cross-functional teams receive a business assignment